Chrisae9/chis-website/content/blog/automate-ssd.md

 ---
 title: Automatically View SD Card Over Network
 date: 2021-09-08 14:08:64
-category: server
+category: tutorials
 draft: false
 ---

 ![DJI Drone Picture](images/dji.png)

 I just bought a DJI Drone that takes wonderful pictures in the sky.
-It uses an mirco SD to save the videos to be viewed later.
-Since my server is headless, I needed a way to plugin the SD card and have the videos and pictures show up in my network folder.
+It uses an Mirco SD to save the videos to be viewed later.
+Since my server is headless, I needed a way to plug in the SD card and have the videos and pictures show up in my network folder.

 ## Create mountpoint

-In a shared location create a folder which will be the home for all the data located on the SD card `mkdir /hdd/share/ssd/`.
+In a shared location create a folder that will be the home for all the data located on the SD card `mkdir /hdd/share/ssd/`.

-## Autmount Entry
+## Automount Entry

-1. Find the UUID of the SD card, this will be used to identify the device when it is pluged in to the server.
+1. Find the UUID of the SD card, this will be used to identify the device when it is plugged into the server.

 2. Open the fstab to create the entry. `sudo vim /etc/fstab`